w-storm/poke/README.md

 # Structure

 **Poke.Api** is the web api project with one controller exposing two GET endpoints as per requirements.
 It is configured for DI but project exception handling is NOT setup to save time.
 In production any exceptions should be intercepted, logged and a message returned to the user without internal details.
+*External services urls specified in the appsettings file*

 **Poke.Api.Tests** is a set of tests for the API controller **Poke.Models** a library of shared models